-For some people with blood cancer, there is a real lack of effective treatments, and so new drugs must be developed with urgency.
-Even where good treatments are available, cancer can develop resistance, return years later, or transform into more aggressive types.
-We must find ways to stop this from happening.
+For some people with blood can there is a real lack of effective treatments, and so new drugs m be developed with urgency.
+Ever where good treatments are avail cancer can develop resistance, return years later, or transform ir more aggressive types.
+We must ways to stop this from happening ncer, "I've had lots of nust n lable, nto t find ng. treatment over the years, including chemotherapy, radiotherapy, a stem cell transplant and targeted therapy. ets n with nents ese Two times I got into remission, but each time, after around two years of living my life without blood cancer, I got the news it had come back."

-Meanwhile, treatment side-effects can have a significant impact on the lives of adults and children with cancer.
-The risks of some treatments may prevent older people from receiving them, and some of these side-effects can be fatal.
+Meanwhile, treatment side-effect can have a significant impact on the lives of adults and children w cancer.
+The risks of some treatm may prevent older people from receiving them, and some of the side-effects can be fatal.